-Gluten-Free Sweet Tart Crust recipe is perfect for any filling you choose to place inside.
-Not only is it slightly sweet but the crumbly texture will make your desire more crust.
+Gluten-Free Tart Crust recipe is perfect for any filling you choose to place inside.
+Indeed, not only is it slightly sweet but the crumbly texture will make your desire more crust.
+The perfect crust for any pie or tart for the holidays.
+In all honesty, this crust contains some cream cheese for flakiness and taste.
+Furthermore, this crust is perfect for any pie or tart.
+It will soon become a family favorite.

 Are you making Pecan Tarts for Thanksgiving or Christmas?
 Incidentally, last year I made Pecan Tarts for Thanksgiving.
 I already had pecan milk in my fridge that I made for my coffee.
 While I am not supposed to drink coffee I do occasionally have one during the holidays.
 Subsequently, I searched the internet for a recipe.
 I followed Kate’s recipe for pecan milk.
 Thanks, Kate for helping me create a new tart dough recipe.
 In conclusion, this crust is really flakey and crumbly.
 Not to mention, the texture is nice and slightly sweet.